pallets/werkzeug/docs/transition.rst

     from werkzeug import escape

-With Werkzeug 0.7, the recommendated way to import this function is directly from the utils module (and with 1.0 this will become mandatory).
+With Werkzeug 0.7, the recommended way to import this function is directly from the utils module (and with 1.0 this will become mandatory).
 To automatically rewrite all imports one can use the `werkzeug-import-rewrite <http://bit.ly/import-rewrite>`_ script.